RichardByrne95/CI-MS4-TuckIn/README.md

 ### Project Goals

--   Develop a food delivery webapp akin to JustEat, UberEats etc.
+-   Develop a food delivery web app akin to JustEat, UberEats etc.
 -   Create a full-stack site using HTML, CSS, JavaScript, Python+Django.
 -   Utilise a secure login system to allow users to create an account.
 -   Provide an easy-to-use search platform for users to find restaurants serving Dublin.